A block MINRES algorithm based on the banded Lanczos method: Removal of Dependent Lanczos Vectors

+Observe that due to the symmetry of $\widehat{\vek H}_{8}$ (left), $\norm{\vek v_{6}}=0$ gives us an additional zero in the super diagonal.
+This yields two zero entries in the upper-most superdiagonal of $\widehat{\vek R}_{8}\in\R^{10\times 8}$ (right).
 This indicates that the final effects of replacing the dependent vector with a random one are minimal.
-The two zeros are introduced into upper Hessenberg matrix, but the bandwidth and symmetry properties remain unchanged.
-The introduction of a zero in the seventh column of $\widehat{\vek R}_{8}$ and another in the ninth simply means that the seventh and ninth banded Lanczos vectors are linear combinations of the previous four rather than the previous five search directions, recalling the construction of the search directions (\ref{eqn.search-dir-comp}).
+The two zeros are introduced into upper Hessenberg matrix but the bandwidth and symmetry properties remain unchanged.
+The introduction of a zero in the seventh column of $\widehat{\vek R}_{8}$ and another in the ninth simply means that the seventh and ninth band Lanczos vectors are linear combinations of the previous four rather than the previous five search directions, recalling the construction of the search directions (\ref{eqn.search-dir-comp}).

-In our discussion of both techniques for handling the removal of a dependent vector, we have assumed exact deflation, i.e., the newest candidate Lanczos vector is exactly in the span of the previous vectors.
-In practice, we want to remove a generated vector when it is "nearly" dependent, i.e., reject $\vek v_{j}$ when $h_{j+p,j} < \gamma$ where $\gamma<1$ is some dependence tolerance constant sufficiently far from zero, as in \cite{BF.2013,FM.1997}.
-This is especially true in block Krylov method formulations relying on short-term recurrences,which are formulated with a progressive update of the solution at each iteration.
-In our code, any removed vector is held in storage and new Lanczos vectors are still orthogonalized with respect to it until the removed vector would naturally have been dropped due to the banded Lanczos relation.
+In this discussion we have assumed exact deflation, i.e., the newest candidate Lanczos vector is exactly in the span of the previous vectors.
+In practice we want to remove a generated vector when it is "nearly" dependent, i.e., reject $\vek v_{j}$ when $h_{j+p,j} < \gamma$ where $\gamma<1$ is some dependence tolerance constant sufficiently far from zero, as in \cite{BF.2013,FM.1997}.
+This is especially true in block Krylov method formulations relying on short-term recurrences that are formulated with a progressive update of the solution at each iteration.
+In our code, any removed vector is held in storage and new Lanczos vectors are still orthogonalized with respect to it until the removed vector would naturally have been dropped due to the band Lanczos relation.
 It should be noted; removing basis vectors in this way no longer follows the mathematical derivation, and we must understand the effect of this strategy on convergence, choosing $\gamma$ in a way that balances our need for stability with any delay in convergence this strategy might cause.